groupe-carvi/daic-rs/README.md

 ### Linux

 > [!WARNING]
 > For Linux system we only support debian based distributions for the moment and will investigate more as we go.
-Also the initial build can take a while as it will build DepthAI-Core from source and need to resolve every dependancy.
+Also the initial build can take a while as it will build DepthAI-Core and opencv from source and need to resolve every dependancy.

 You will need to make sure that your system has the required dependancies.